KTheMan/kennyandmorgan.com/README.md

 - Filter by store (Amazon, Target, Crate & Barrel)
 - Mock data with placeholder for real registry integration
 - Direct links to purchase items

+### 🔐 Admin Console
+- Password-protected dashboard at `admin.html`
+- Login against the hashed `ADMIN_PASSWORD` configured in `.env`
+- Live table view of all guests with CRUD actions
+- CSV import utility for quickly loading or updating the roster
+- Manual guest form with RSVP status, meal choice, and dietary note fields

 ## Color Palette